 You can hire a security team to test your system, or if you don't have room in your budget to hire security contractors, you can use open-source tools like:

-- John the Ripper, which will try to crack your passwords.
+- John the Ripper, which will try to crack your (hopefully) strong passwords

 For the best results, use a combination of pen testing tools to probe your system.

 What Should You Do After a Data Breach?

 If you follow the steps above and perform a thorough audit of your data security measures, you should now understand how to prevent data breaches.